Sinclair Broadcast Group (SBGI) Q1 2017 Results - Earnings Call Transcript

 Daniel L. Kurnos - The Benchmark Company, LLC

 Got it.
 That's very helpful.
 And then, since shockingly no one has asked an M&A question yet, just shifting over to thinking about a high level, Bonten, obviously, was a little bit smaller on the DMA size (31:49) as you commented on that.
-Just kind of get your thought process on sort of up versus down market, and then, subsequently, if I could ask kind of a follow-on combination question of higher balancing, obviously, scaling up versus the ultimate opportunity for end market expansion and how ATSC is kind of maybe playing or not into the way you're viewing the M&A landscape.
+Just kind of get your thought process on sort of up versus down market, and then, subsequently, if I could ask, kind of a follow-on combination question of how you're balancing, obviously, scaling up versus the ultimate opportunity for end market expansion, and how ATSC is kind of maybe playing, or not, into the way you're viewing the M&A landscape?

 Christopher S. Ripley - Sinclair Broadcast Group, Inc.

 Right.
 So we're very pleased with Bonten.
-They're very well run nice group of stations.
-It's accretive both on an EBITDA multiple basis and a free cash flow per share basis when you take our normalized capital structure into account.
-And we think longer term, we're going to be able to add benefits to those stations because of our scale, not only from retrans but on the content side and the operating efficiency side which aren't even built into the pro forma numbers that we announced to the Street.
+They're very well run, nice group of stations.
+It's accretive, both on an EBITDA multiple basis and a free cash flow per share basis, when you take our normalized capital structure into account.
+And we think longer term, we're going to be able to add benefits to those stations because of our scale, not only from retrains, but on the content side and the operating efficiency side, which aren't even built into the pro forma numbers that we announced to the Street.
 So that will just be a nice accretive add-on.

 We think that there are going to be many more opportunities to come.
 As I've mentioned before to all of you, I think, over the last few months, we're coming off a period of extreme restrictions when it comes to M&A. The FCC was very restrictive.
 The auction prevented people from even talking.
 All that is starting to loosen up here.
-The auction is over, the UHF discount is back, the prospects for further deregulation are very high later on this year and we're already hearing about people reevaluating where they are and whether they should be hitting the market as it opens up here.
-So we think it's a buyers' market and that's why we loaded up the balance sheet.
+The auction is over, the UHF discount's back, the prospects for further deregulation are very high later on this year, and we're already hearing about people reevaluating where they are, and whether they should be hitting the market as it opens up here.
+So we think it's a buyer's market, and that's why we loaded up the balance sheet.

-And we're really just focused at the end of the day on doing accretive transactions and there's larger markets probably get a slight premium versus smaller markets, but we don't differentiate.
+And we're really just focused, at the end of the day, on doing accretive transactions, and there's – larger markets probably get a slight premium versus smaller markets, but we don't differentiate.
 We're just focused mainly on being accretive.
-And in the end market opportunity, I think it's going to be substantial as well, once the local ownership rules get deregulated.
-And those tend to produce a large amount of cost savings at the station level instead of just corporate savings from a market expanding transaction.
+And in the end (33:59) market opportunity, I think it's going to be substantial as well, once the local ownership rules get deregulated.
+And those tend to produce a large amount of cost savings at the station level, instead of just corporate savings from a market-expanding transaction.

 So those, I think, will start in earnest once the local ownership rules get relaxed later this year.
 And those could be very accretive.
 And I would see that happening either through acquisitions or swaps amongst various players to rationalize the portfolio and take advantage of those types of cost savings that we achieved in market.